 Center an oven rack and preheat oven to 350 degrees.
 Grease two 8 inch cake pans, and line bottoms with parchment paper.

 Sift together the flours, baking powder, and salt, then whisk together to ensure that they are well mixed.
 Set aside.
 In mixer bowl, cream the butter and sugar together on medium-high speed until fluffy, about 5 minutes.
 Scrape the sides of the bowl frequently.
 Turn mixer to low speed.
 Drizzle the oil and vanilla into the mixture until well combined.
 Blend in the eggs and yolks, one at a time, adding the next one as soon as the previous one has disappeared into the batter.
 Keeping the mixer on low speed, add the flour mixture in three parts, alternating with the buttermilk in 2 parts, beginning and ending with the flour.
 After each addition, mix just until barely combined to avoid over-beating.
 Scrape sides of bowl frequently.

-In a separate chilled bowl, whip the heavy cream to soft peaks (the author says to do this with a hand whisk.
-I used an electric mixer).
+In a separate chilled bowl, whip the heavy cream to soft peaks.
 Gently fold the whipped cream into the cake batter.
 Divide batter equally between the two cake pans.Tap pans lightly on counter to remove air bubbles.

 Bake until centers spring back when lightly touched, 35 to 40 minutes.
 Cool cakes in pans on a wire rack for 30 minutes.
 Flip the cakes out of the pans, and let them continue to cool, top side up, until they reach room temperature.
 Leave the parchment paper on the layers until ready to assemble the cake.